-If you suffer from back and leg pain or pain in the uterus and lower back due to fibroids, we want you to know that help is available.
+If you suffer from abdominal discomfort, back and leg pain, or pain in the uterus and lower back due to fibroids, we want you to know that help is available.
 Instead of just treating chronic symptoms, treatment can address their underlying cause: the fibroids themselves, which can alleviate symptoms altogether.

 Wondering how to get rid of fibroid back pain?
 At USA Fibroid Centers, we offer a minimally invasive treatment called Uterine Fibroid Embolization (UFE).
 UFE can shrink your fibroids, relieve your back and leg pain, and improve your quality of life.